Sticker Art Blog

 I've been failing all my life, starting around 3rd grade when I was held back in school.
 Prior to founding Sticker Art I worked the same job for 8 years and in my 5 - 9pm attempted to start and build multiple businesses, all failing and some in more spectacular fashion than others.

 They were creative and all could have worked with proper execution but didn't for a plethora of reasons.
-The drone I simply crashed into a class 5 whitewater rapid while filming some climbing, the digital signage company had too many people involved early on and the CAD design was just too expensive to create a prototype of.
+The drone I simply crashed into a class 5 whitewater rapid while filming some climbing, the digital signage company had too many people involved early on and the CAD design was too expensive to create a prototype of and we had no capital.

 When I thought of the idea for these stickers while on a climbing trip in California I nearly immediately knew the idea had credibility because I had previously failed so many times.
 And it was a business centered around enjoying the outdoors which I love.